9 Fun Ways To Celebrate Labor Day in Portsmouth NH

 Enjoy Brunch at The Country View Restaurant

 No trip to Portsmouth would be complete without making time for brunch at The Country View Restaurant.
-Previously honored as one of the best spots for breakfast, lunch, or brunch in Portsmouth NH, The Country View now offers a gluten-free menu.
-The gluten-free dishes join other menu favorites including a collection of Eggs Benedict options and a delectable assortment of pancakes, French toast, cinnamon rolls, and muffins.
+Previously honored as one of the best spots for breakfast, lunch, or brunch in Portsmouth NH, The Country View offers a wide range of dishes including a collection of Eggs Benedict options and a delectable assortment of pancakes, French toast, cinnamon rolls, and muffins.

 Time spent in the Portsmouth area offers so many activities, tours, and dining that you may never want to leave.